2003 Atlantic hurricane season: Hurricane Kate

-On September 21, a tropical wave exited the west coast of Africa and continued westward, passing near the Cape Verde islands two days later.
-A low-level circulation developed amid an area of convection, organizing into Tropical Depression Sixteen on September 25.
-The NHC anticipated steady strengthening to reach 60 mph within 48 hours, the depression failed to intensify due to wind shear.
-On September 27, convection increased near the center, and the depression strengthened into Tropical Storm Kate.
+On September 21, a tropical wave exited the west coast of Africa.
+It organized into Tropical Depression Sixteen on September 25 about 920 mi west-southwest of the Cabo Verde Islands.
+The depression failed to intensify at first due to wind shear, but it strengthened into Tropical Storm Kate on September 27.
 The storm turned to the northeast, steered by a trough to its north.
-Despite the wind shear, Kate continued strengthening as it developed an eye, and the storm attained hurricane status for about 12 hours early on September 29, while located southwest of the Azores.
-Later that day, Kate weakened and lost its organization as it slowed, curving westward around a mid-level circulation.
-By October 1, the storm was moving west-southwestward in an area of warmer waters and lighter wind shear.
-That day, Kate regained hurricane status, and a well-defined eye developed by October 2.
-On the next day it strengthened to attain major hurricane status, and on October 4 Hurricane Kate reached a peak intensity of 125 mph while located 650 mi east of Bermuda.
+Despite the wind shear, Kate developed an eye and attained hurricane status for about 12 hours on September 29.
+Later that day, Kate weakened, became disorganized, and slowed, curving westward around a mid-level circulation.
+By October 1, the storm was moving west-southwestward in an area of warmer waters and lighter wind shear and regained hurricane status that day.
+A well-defined eye developed by October 2.
+On October 3, Kate became a major hurricane, and on October 4, peaked with winds of 125 mph (205 km/h) and a minimum pressure of 952 mbar.
 Around that time, Kate had a nearly-solid ring of convection around a well-defined eye.

-After reaching its peak intensity, Kate started weakening as it slowed and turned northward, having reached the western periphery of the subtropical ridge.
+Kate then started weakening as it slowed and turned northward along the western periphery of the subtropical ridge.
 An approaching trough accelerated the northward movement, while also increasing wind shear.
-The eye re-appeared occasionally on satellite imagery until early on October 7, when Kate moved over cooler waters, and it weakened to tropical storm status.
-After passing east of Newfoundland, Kate transitioned an extratropical cyclone early on October 8.
-It remained a powerful cyclone, reattaining hurricane-force winds while passing southeast of Greenland.
-The cyclone turned eastward, passing a short distance south of Iceland, and later merged with another extratropical storm near Scandinavia on October 10.
+The eye re-appeared occasionally on satellite imagery until early on October 7, when Kate moved over cooler waters and weakened to a tropical storm.
+After passing east of Newfoundland, Kate became extratropical early on October 8.
+The extratropical remnants reattained hurricane-force winds while passing southeast of Greenland on October 9 and then turned eastward, moving a short distance south of Iceland and later merging with another extratropical storm near Scandinavia on October 10.